-Accounting Clerk Assistant (AZ71) Technical Certificate of Credit
+Accounting Clerk Assistant, TCC (AZ71) Technical Certificate of Credit

 Purpose: The Accounting Clerk Assistant program prepares individuals to assist in daily accounting operations in processing accounts payable, accounts receivable, account reconciliation, and other accounting processes.